kevinchatham/setup.sh/ssh.md

 # SSH Keys

 It's easy to forget the steps to generate a key pair to configure SSH for password-less authentication.
-This is a guide to help you remember the steps.

 ## Steps